What is VPI+?

 Where is VPI+?

-Students will be directly served through VPI+ in 11 school divisions that represent high-need communities in Virginia.
-These school divisions are Brunswick, Chesterfield, Fairfax, Giles, Henrico, Norfolk, Petersburg, Prince William, Richmond City, Sussex, and Winchester.
+Students will be directly served through VPI+ in 13 school divisions that represent high-need communities in Virginia.
+These school divisions are Brunswick, Chesterfield, Fairfax, Frederick, Giles, Henrico, Norfolk, Petersburg, Prince William, Richmond City, Sussex, Virginia Beach, and Winchester.

 Who is eligible?